purescript/purescript-transformers/docs/Module.md

 ### Types

-    data WriterT w m a where
+    newtype WriterT w m a where
       WriterT :: m (Tuple a w) -> WriterT w m a